|

 renormalized Hamiltonian.

-Initial tests of accuracy per cost are quite promising.
+Initial tests of accuracy per cost are quite promising, and the present bottleneck is the building of the effective Hamiltonian.

-The next steps are to begin applying this model to systems of wider interest and implement the theoretically straightforward
+The steps beyond are to apply this model to systems of wider interest and implement the theoretically straightforward

 generalization to excited states.

-One elementary open problem in the electronic structure theory of solids
+A couple of elementary open problems in the electronic structure theory of solids

-is the source of extra background electrons in x-ray photoelectron spectroscopy.
+are the sources of extra background electrons in x-ray photoelectron spectroscopy

 This hypothesis is supported well by the experiments of our collaborators.

-We are now working on an approach to semi-quantitative (trend-predictive) simulation.
+We are now working on an approach to semi-quantitative (trend-predictive) simulation and understanding.

 As photon energy increases, so does the available bandwidth.